vojtasvoboda/oc-brands-plugin/README.md

 - if you want to filter by brand categories, insert category filter to URL: `/brands/:category?`
 - insert Brands component
 - pick Brand page (brand detail) and Category page (brands in category)
+- if you want to filter by letters, insert Brand letters component

-Example of Brands page with category filtration:
+Example of Brands page with category and letter filtration:

 ```
 title = "Brands"